jackedison/Sudoku_Solver/README.md

 * <kbd>DEL</kbd> or <kbd>delete</kbd> to clear cells

 * Hold down <kbd>CTRL</kbd> or <kbd>command</kbd> to select multiple cells
-* Press <kbd>spacebar</kbd> for the computer to solve the sudoku
+* Press <kbd>spacebar</kbd> to see the computer derived solution to the puzzle

 ## Functionalities
 * Will read in a customisable sudoku from the sudoku.json file.
 This file can be edited by the user.

-* Will solve the sudoku finding **all** possible solutions.
+* Will solve the sudoku.
+By default when run through the UI this will stop after the first solution is found.
+However, if running through terminal simply set `all_solutions=True` to find all solutions to the sudoku in sudoku.json.
 Solutions will be saved to a solutions.json file.
 * The user may attempt to solve the sudoku themselves through a pygame UI.
 * A timer will run allowing the user to speedrun their attempts.
 * Incorrect entries will add 15s to the time and highlight the error.